Credit Cards Business Credit Cards

 There are many factors that go into applying — and getting approved — for a business credit card.
 Your personal creditworthiness and company history may both influence that decision, for instance, making it easier or harder to get the business card you want.

-With that said, you might want to check out the Capital One Spark Classic for Business.
-This rewards credit card requires only a fair credit score rating, which means you can still get approved even if you’ve defaulted on a loan in the past five years or if you have a limited credit history.
+With that said, you might want to check out the Spark Classic.
+This rewards credit card requires only a fair credit score rating, which means you can still get approved even if you've defaulted on a loan in the past five years or if you have a limited credit history.

 This card is a business card with no annual fee, and it offers employee cards at no additional cost.
 It also earns you 1% unlimited cash back on every purchase for your business, plus 5% cash back on hotels and rental cars booked through Capital One Travel.